 Several months later the results of the DNA testing, unsurprisingly, provided conclusive proof of Mr. Brown’s innocence.

-When he was told about the DNA test results, Mr. Brown simply said, “I told you all I wouldn't waste your time.”
-After six months of re-testing—which confirmed his innocence—and the reversal of his conviction by the court, the district attorney finally dropped charges against him in March of 2005.
+When he was told about the DNA test results, he simply said, “I told you all I wouldn’t waste your time.”
+After six months of re-testing—which confirmed his innocence—and the reversal of his conviction by the court, the DA finally dropped charges against him in March of 2005.

-Mr. Brown was released from the Louisiana State Penitentiary at Angola in September 2004, after spending 19 years in prison.
+Mr. Brown was released from Angola in September 2004, after spending 19 years in prison.
 He was 36 years old.